DDD Eligibility for Adults With Special Needs

-In order to receive DDD funded support coordination services to gain access to valuable programs and state services, adult individuals must meet the following three eligibility criteria:
+To qualify for DDD funded Support Coordination services, individuals must meet the following three eligibility criteria:

 - Functional criteria of having a developmental disability.
-More specifically, individuals must prove that they have had a chronic physical and/or intellectual disability that manifested in the developmental years prior to age 22.
-The disability must be lifelong in nature and substantially limit him or her in at least three of these areas of life activity: self-care, learning, mobility, communication, self-direction, economic self-sufficiency, and the ability to live independently.
+Individuals must prove that they have had a chronic physical and/or intellectual disability that manifested in the developmental years prior to age 21.

-For assistance with the DDD Eligibility Requirements in New Jersey contact the Intake Unit within the individual’s DDD Community Service Office (CSO).
-You can find a list of the nine Community Services Offices in all 21 New Jersey Counties here.
-An individual with special needs who meets these eligibility criteria will need to fill out an Application for Determination of Eligibility for Services.
+For assistance with the DDD Eligibility Requirements in New Jersey, contact the Intake Unit within the individual’s DDD Community Service Office (CSO).
+For a list of the Community Services Offices in your County click here.

 DDD Eligibility Application

-Even though DDD services won’t begin to take effect until an individual is at least 21 years old, it is possible to apply at the age of 18 to be evaluated by the DDD for functional eligibility for services.
+Although DDD services take effect until an individual is 21 years old, it is possible to apply at the age of 18 to be evaluated by the DDD for functional eligibility for services.
 To be evaluated for eligibility for DDD-funded services, you can complete the Full Application for Eligibility from the New Jersey Department of Human Services website.
 There is also a Short Application for Eligibility for individuals who are 18 or older and were previously determined eligible for developmental disability services through PerformCare.

-The completed Application for Eligibility, including all signed forms and related documentation, must be mailed to the Community Services Office that serves the applicant’s county of residence.
-If you have any questions or run into problems with any of the steps of the DDD eligibility process, you can contact the Community Service Office that serves the county in which you live.
-A DDD intake worker will help guide you through the application process.
+The completed Application for Eligibility, including all signed forms and related documentation, must be mailed to the Community Services Office that serves the applicant’s County of residence.
+If you have questions or need assistance with steps of the DDD eligibility process, contact the DDD Community Service Office in your County.

 New Jersey Comprehensive Assessment Tool (NJ CAT)